naths84/academic-kickstart/content/classe_inversee/pres_commentee/example/_index.md

 type: docs  # Do not modify.

 # Add menu entry to sidebar.
-# - name: Declare this menu item as a parent with ID `name`.
+# - name: Declare this menu item as a parent with ID `pres_commentee`.
 # - weight: Position of link in menu.
 menu:
-  example:
+  pres_commentee:
     name: Overview
     weight: 1
 ---